43 Books About Mexico For Travelers & History Buffs

 The lead character, Filiberto Garcia, was just a kid when the Revolution put a gun in his hand.
 As an adult, he works for the secret police as a consultant and sometime assassin.

-The story sums up as a cold war spy flick with plenty of red herrings and double-crosses.
+The story sums up as a Cold War spy flick with plenty of red herrings and double-crosses.
 The most interesting part is the tour of Mexico City’s Chinatown in the 1960s.
 It’s about as interesting as a Raymond Chandler novel but the setting is Mexico City rather than LA.

 El Complot Mongol is an easy read if you are an intermediate Spanish speaker.
 The Chinese accents are a little tiresome but it was written in the 1960s so I gave it a break.

-26. Mexico City Noir by Paco Ignacio Taibo II
+35. Mexico City Noir by Paco Ignacio Taibo II

-Paco Ignacio Taibo is a polemic character.
-He was born in Spain but immigrated to Mexico at a young age and is a naturalized citizen.
 In 2018, President Andres Manuel Lopez Obrador appointed him the head of the Fondo de Cultura Económica.
 He has written extensively about Mexican history, has shows on Netflix, and hosts an annual noir literary festival.

 Mexico City Noir is an anthology of 12 short stories that take place in, you guessed it, Mexico City.
 It is important to understand just how big Mexico City is and that the realities in Polanco and Iztapalapa are vastly different.
 The stories are dark and show corners of the city that most tourist hope they never see.

 I don’t think this is the best book to start learning about Mexico City but if you have been there once or twice and already know a bit of the history, you will love these stories.
-Several of them could be considered historical fiction or neopolicial thrillers.
+Several of them could be considered historical fiction or neo-policial thrillers.

 Books Set In Mexico By Foreign Authors